top of page

 CARES Act Eviction Regulations

 The federal CARES Act requires housing providers to give tenants a minimum of 30 days notice before they can be required to vacate a "covered property."
-Washington courts interpret this to mean any pre-eviction notice must have a 30 day deadline or longer (e.g. a 30 Day Notice to Pay Rent or Vacate).
-As of February 15, 2024, this requirement only applies to Pay or Vacate notices in King, Snohomish, Skagit, Island, San Juan and Whatcom counties.
+Most Washington courts interpret this to mean any pre-eviction notice must have a 30 day deadline or longer (e.g. a 30 Day Notice to Pay Rent or Vacate).
+As of February 15, 2024, King, Snohomish, Skagit, Island, San Juan and Whatcom county courts only apply this notice to Pay or Vacate Notices, not other types of pre-litigation notices.
+The Washington Supreme Court is considering a case that will adopt one of these two requirements statewide; when the supreme court rules, it will take retroactive effect, potentially invalidating notices in King, Snohomish, Skagit, Island, San Juan and Whatcom counties retroactively.

 There are two reasons a property may be covered: either (1) the property participates in a federal housing program or (2) the loan on the property is federally backed.